-Q6.9: How are the discount rates determined?
+Q 6.9: How are the discount rates determined?

-A: Per Section 7.H.5, the discount rates for the Stochastic Reserve are set equal to the path of the beginning of year one-year treasury rates for the scenario, multiplied by 1.05.
-The guidance note in this section has additional information on why this discount rate was chosen and why it is different from the one used for the Deterministic Reserve.
+A: Per Section 7.H.4, the discount rates for the Stochastic Reserve are set equal to the path of one-year treasury rates at the beginning of each projection year for the scenario, multiplied by 1.05.
+The Guidance Note in this section has additional information on why this discount rate was chosen and why it is different from the one used for the Deterministic Reserve.

-Q6.10: How does the actuary determine the amount (if any) to add to the Stochastic Reserve to capture any material risk not already reflected in the Stochastic Reserve per Section 5.E of VM-20?
+Q 6.10: How does the actuary determine the amount (if any) to add to the Stochastic Reserve to capture any material risk not already reflected in the Stochastic Reserve per Section 5.E of VM-20?